ploomber/jupysql/doc/community/developer-guide.md

 ### Unit testing custom errors

-The internal implementation of `sql.exceptions` is a workaround due to some IPython limitations; in consequence, you need to test for `IPython.error.UsageError` when testing, see `test_util.py` for examples.
+The internal implementation of `sql.exceptions` is a workaround due to some IPython limitations; in consequence, you need to test for `IPython.error.UsageError` when testing, see `test_util.py` for examples, and `exceptions.py` for more details.

 +++